2007 Mogadishu TransAVIAexport Airlines Ilyushin Il-76 crash: Reactions and aftermath

 The Somali authorities originally stated that the cause of the crash was unknown, and have since maintained that the crash occurred as a result of an accident, and that it had not been shot down.
 However, while not claiming responsibility for this specific attack, an Islamist web site published claims that the plane was indeed struck by a missile.
 Within 24 hours of the crash, Belarusian officials confirmed that the plane had been shot down.
 Somali soldiers began to guard the area against interference.
 TransAVIAexport suspended all flights to Somalia as a result of the incident, and Belarus advised its airlines not to enter Somali airspace.
 An investigation was launched by the Belarusian transport prosecutor's office for violations of Article 126 of the Criminal Code, which concerns international terrorism.

 On 5 April 2007, the US Federal Aviation Administration released a communication prohibiting US airlines and commercial operators from operating over Somali airspace at altitudes below 26000 ft, due to possible threats from rocket propelled grenades and shoulder-launched missiles.

-According to the Small Arms Survey 2008 Yearbook, the aircraft was shot down by one of two 9K38 Iglas fired by Hizbul Islam.
+According to the Small Arms Survey 2008 Yearbook, the aircraft was shot down by one of two 9K38 Iglas fired by al-Shabaab.